astroprofsmith/intromodern.github.io/_sources/c1evidence.md

 orbital motion about the sun, then that beam of light is in a frame of reference that is moving at $3.0 \times 10^4$ m/s with respect to the speed of the ether.
-If the beam of light is heading towards the sun, it is moving in a frame of reference that is at respect to the ether.
+If the beam of light is heading towards the sun, it is moving in a frame of reference that is at rest with respect to the ether.

 Michelson designed an interferometer (schematically shown in {numref}`michelfig`) that used partially silvered mirrors to split a